apache/sling-whiteboard/modeling/docs/explainer.md

 It is not extensible to cover more complex property types, such as path, URI, and JSON.
 ValueMap decision may be based on the types supported by the persistence layer, which is JCR in general.

-DataModel is simply ValueMap on steroid, where it allows arbitrary property types to be defined.
+DataTypes is simply ValueMap on steroid, where it allows arbitrary property types to be defined.

-PropertyHandler is used as the converter between the DataModel's Property and the persistence layer.
+PropertyHandler is used as the converter between the DataTypes' Property and the persistence layer.
 So, while the persistence layer only allows a certain set of primitive types, we can simply define a new property type to represent a more complex type and implement its PropertyHandler to convert between the Java class and the persistence layer's type, which would be a simple String most likely.

-### Establishing the DataModels
+### Establishing the DataTypes

-To establish the DataModels, app developers need to implement and register [PropertyProviders](../src/main/java/org/apache/sling/modeling/data/spi/PropertyProvider.java), where the app developers need to associate them with the resource types using OSGi service property.
+To establish the DataTypes, app developers need to implement and register [PropertyProviders](../src/main/java/org/apache/sling/types/data/spi/PropertyProvider.java), where the app developers need to associate them with the resource types using OSGi service property.

 For example for `/libs/example/components/page` resource type: